inexorgame-obsolete/wiki-mirror/Build.md

    You should keep your root directory clean and create a directory named build inside the root directory.
    Then tell CMake to generate to that directory instead of the root directory.
    To do this from the commandline, just use `(mkdir build; cd build && cmake -G "<your generator>" ..)`.

+* Random errors like `XY was set to NOTFOUND`

+   This can have multiply sources, probably your cmake cache is somehow disturbed by changes around it or you are missing parts of the repository.
+   What you should try to solve this:
+   Check for existence of the submodules folders: in `inexor/platform` should be files.
+   (Only needed if you do not use a GUI for git supporting submodules, like SmartGit): Furthermore these submodules need to be up to date if you previously checked out another version of the repo, so you need to do `git submodule update` to fetch the needed one.
+    And last but not least, if you previously created makefiles/projectfiles/whatever into a `build` directory, delete it and create a new `build` directory instead.